Classes

 Body & Soul Gym Classes

-The Monday and Wednesday Qigong classes are a 60-minute introduction to Qigong and include Zhan Zhuang or standing still meditation; Ba Duan Jin or the Eight Brocades sequence; and a couple of other practices that focus on stimulating acupoints, waking the meridian system and balancing Yin-Yang energy.
+The Wednesday Qigong class is a 60-minute introduction to Qigong and include Zhan Zhuang or standing still meditation; Ba Duan Jin or the Eight Brocades sequence; and a couple of other practices that focus on stimulating acupoints, strengthening the meridian system and balancing Yin-Yang energy.
 This is a wonderful way to start your day.

 The Saturday Yoga class is a 45-minute Body Awareness session, and follows the Pawanmuktasana Series 1-3 as developed by the Satyananada tradition.
 It is excellent for opening the joints, stimulating digestion, hormones and the nervous system, and releasing energy throughout the body.
 Perfect for preparation of more advanced yoga practice or start to the day.